nicholasrussellconsulting/nrc-next-carousel/README.md

 `imageFocalPoint` should be self-explanatory if you're familiar with the concept.

 ### NRC Frame Component
 This will be either a React component, or a function that returns a React component.
-If it's a function, it will receive the `setCarouselIndex` prop if you need it.
+If it's a function, it will receive the `incrementCarousel` & `decrementCarousel` props.

 The component will be inside an absolute positioned container with full width and height of the Frame.